sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Groups: authenticated, informational
 :From version: 4.25.0
 :To version: None
-:Description: Emitted when one account perfroms a file transfer operation on a file accesible to another account.
+:Description: Emitted when one account performs a file transfer operation on a file accessible to another account.
 :Data:
   :account_name: The name of the other account that also has access to this file.